kellertobias/kuvo-proxy/readme.md

 ![alt text](/docs/app.png "Application Main Window")

-# Setup/Installation
+# Setup/Installation (For End-Users)

-In order to use this application, you need to do the following:
-- Clone the Repo
-- run `npm install --save-dev` and then `npm start`
-- make sure you have openssl installed for generating the fake root-ca certificate (happens automatically on first application start)
-- add the ip of the computer the application runs on to the `/etc/hosts` (e.g. `127.0.0.1 kuvo.com`)
+- Download and install openssl
+- Download the Release from the releases page and unzip it.
+You might need to allow this binary (right-click open, then open).
+- The first run wll ask for your password to do the setup (in order to add some configuration to your `/etc/hosts` file as well as adding configration to openssl to allow creating root-ca certificates.)
 - go to settings. download and install the fake root certificate (depending on your OS this is a copy command or a few simple clicks)
-- set the callback path.
-This could be a file on your OBS machine or a http/https REST API's POST-Endpoint.
-- Start Rekordbox and Start the KUVO Live-Playlist
+- Start Rekordbox and Start the KUVO Live-Playlist.
+Once you change tracks, the program window should update accordingly.
+- to use the benefits of the application do one of the following:
+  - embed `https://localhost/overlay` in your OBS
+  - set a file as callback path
+  - set a HTTP/HTTPS REST API endpoint as callback path

-# Using with OBS
+# Using with OBS, external REST APIs or Playlist Textfiles

 ## Using the Built-In overlay